-While Woodbury University's alcohol policy reflects current interpretations of federal, state and local laws governing the possession, distribution and use of alcohol, it also expresses the University's commitment to responsible drinking and behavior.
+While Woodbury University's alcohol policy reflects current interpretations of federal, state and local laws governing the possession, distribution and use of alcohol, it also expresses the University's commitment to responsible drinking and behavior

-For the purposes of this policy, an "event with alcohol" is defined as an official gathering-either on- or offcampus-sponsored by Woodbury University, or any of its constituent groups, at which alcohol is served.
+For the purposes of this policy, an "event with alcohol" is defined as an official gathering-either on- or off-campus-sponsored by Woodbury University or any of its constituent groups, at which alcohol is served.
 Timing and location of all events where alcohol is present must be sensitive to the academic mission and needs of the University community.
 The presence of alcohol at these events creates a need to manage the activity with care and to be more concerned with the conduct of those present.
 Those who plan or choose to attend events where alcoholic beverages will be served and consumed must assume responsibility for the consequences of their actions.

 - 1. Alcoholic beverages may not be served at official Woodbury University events without proper registration.
 All events with alcohol must be registered via the Facility Reservation and Event Authorization (FREA) process at least two weeks prior to the event date.
-FREA forms for events hosted by faculty or staff where students may be present must have the signature of one additional faculty or staff member who will also assume responsibility for the event.
+A completed Host Responsibility Form for Events with Alcohol (for events sponsored by faculty or staff) or Petition for Student Organization Event with Alcohol (for student organizations) must be completed by the event host and attached to the FREA form.
+Some club events, parties and certain other events involving students may require one host per 100 guests expected to attend.
 The Coordinator of Student Involvement and Leadership must approve all student organization events with alcohol. - 2.
 Consumption of alcoholic beverages must be limited to the location(s) pre-approved for the event via the FREA process.
 Additionally, access to the event must be controlled. - 3.
-Alcoholic beverages may only be served by vendors holding a state-issued Alcohol Beverage License. - 4.
+Alcoholic beverages may only be served by vendors contracted through Woodbury's food service provider or, for off-campus events, by staff from a venue in possession of a valid Alcoholic Beverage Control License and liability and insurance coverage. - 4.
 Service of alcoholic beverages shall be limited to those age 21 and over, while access to alcoholic beverage service areas by those under age 21 shall be monitored.
 There must be a system in place to ensure that no one who is under 21 years of age is served any alcoholic beverages.
-Such systems may include, but are not limited to: - checking of government-issued picture identification at the entrance (acceptable identification includes a valid driver's license with photo, a government-issued photo identity card, or a passport); University identification cards are not sufficient proof of age; - use of a wristband or ink stamp to mark the hands of all persons determined to be of legal drinking age; and/ or - color-coded place cards for sit-down meals
+Such systems may include, but are not limited to: - checking of government-issued picture identification at the entrance (acceptable identification includes a valid driver's license with photo, a government-issued photo identity card, or a passport); University identification cards are not sufficient proof of age; - use of a wristband or ink stamp to mark the hands of all persons determined to be of legal drinking age; and/or - color-coded place cards for sit-down meals